gopheryan/jobby/rfd/01-jobby.md

   * The server will asign each job a UUID as an identifier, as well as associate user and group information with each job.
     * UUID is preferred as an identifier over the process's PID since PIDs will eventually wrap.
 * Manage Authentication of users as well implement a simple access control policy for accessing jobs.
-  * Each job will be owned by the user who created it. **Only this user will be allowed to stop the job.**
+  * Each job will be owned by the user who created it. **Only this user will be allowed to view/manage the job.**
-  * Each user *may* also belong to a single "group".
-Group members are allowed view the status and output of any job created by another user within their group.
-  * Should a user's group membership change, that user retains ownership of their job and the previous group retains access to status and output of any existing jobs associated to the group.
-  * User and Group will be determined by examining the **Distinguished Name** and **Organizational Unit** respectively as found in the client certificate.
+  * User will be determined by examining the **Distinguished Name** found in the client certificate.

   #### Note
   See Appendix A for protcol buffer definitions